New exhibition asks: 'Who the f*** is Banksy?' | DW | 25.09.2020

 Banksy feels that his art should ultimately belong to everyone.
 But when asking Who the f*** is Banksy?, it seems his identity will always remain his personal property.

-Who the f*** is Banksy? runs September 26 through November 15, 2020 at the Rosenhang Museum in Hesse.
+Who the f*** is Banksy? runs September 26 through November 15, 2020, at the Rosenhang Museum in Hesse, Germany.

+This article was originally written in German and has been adapted into English by Stuart Braun